bernardogarza/weather-app/README.md

 # Weather App

 This project was created using Vanilla JS and WebPack.
-It's a simple weather app that lets you use your current city to know its weather, extracting the information from an API.
+It's a simple weather app that lets you use your current city to know its weather utilizing an API.

 ### Author: